 Every crafter no matter what your specific craft may be has a toolbox, or a workshop, to build their crafts.
-We all have very specific tools that may be used depending on the craft projects we’re working on but there are a few tools every crafter needs.
+We all have very specific crafting tools and supplies that may be used depending on the projects we’re working on but there are a few tools for crafting everyone needs.

 You can get by with cheaper products from time to time and they work great as a stop gap until you get better quality, serviceable tools.
 That’s the real trick here, you want tools you have to maintain.
 This way you are in control of how long they’ll last and how well they perform for you.